CS3219-AY2324S1/ay2324s1-course-assessment-g28/backend/services/question/README.md

 ## Populating Sample Questions

 1. There is a script that can be run to populate 20 sample questions into the database quickly.
+2. Open `scripts/populate_sample_data.js`.
-2. Open `scripts/populate_sample_data.js` and make sure to set the `MONGO_URI` to the URI of your local questions mongodb.
+  *if you are running the question mongoDB database at a custom-set specific port, make sure to set the `MONGO_URI` variable to the URI of your local questions mongodb, if not just leave it as the default.
+This is the same as configured in the local docker-compose file.*
-3. Run `node scripts/populate_sample_data.js` which will add the questions into the database.
+1. Run `node scripts/populate_sample_data.js` which will add the questions into the database.

 ## Information